-Sunday is the Super Bowl, which means it’s also the 14th annual Puppy Bowl—or more correctly, it’s Puppy Bowl XIV.
+Super Bowl Sunday means it’s also time for the next Puppy Bowl.
 Animal Planet’s gaggle of puppies playing around is not a serious competition, but it does have a serious mission, and producing it is no joke.

-Since it debuted in 2005, it’s expanded its mission.
+Since it debuted in 2005, Puppy Bowl has greatly expanded its mission.

 “Now it’s not just about the cute puppies who need homes,” Puppy Bowl referee—sorry, rufferee—Dan Schachner told me.
 “Now it’s about the special needs dogs that are probably languishing in shelters that need homes.
 Now it’s about the older dogs.
 Any dog two years and up has a greater chance of being euthanized than a puppy, and they are often the first in line to meet that unfortunate end.”